-DHT 2712 DENTAL PHARMACOLOGY.
+DHT 2713 DENTAL PHARMACOLOGY.
 This course gives a basic introduction to drug actions, their mechanisms, and the reactions of the body to these drugs.
 Special emphasis is given to the drugs used in the modem dental office including emergency procedures.

-DHT 2813 COMMUNITY DENTAL HEALTH.
-This course provides an introduction to preventive dentistry as administered on federal, state, and local levels through official and voluntary health agencies.
-Supervised field experience gives an opportunity to observe and participate in some phases of community and school dental health programs.
+DHT 2822 COMMUNITY DENTAL HEALTH I. This course provides an introduction to preventive dentistry as administered on federal, state, and local levels through official and voluntary health agencies scientific study of social interactions between individuals and groups.
+Field experience gives an opportunity to observe and participate in some phases of community and school dental health programs.